Bryq vs The Predictive Index comparison page hero with pre-employment assessment headline

 Best for

-Mid-market, enterprises, and hiring teams focused on finding the right candidates and reducing turnover
+Mid-market, enterprises, and hiring teams focused on quality of hire and reducing turnover

-Mid-market, enterprises, and hiring teams focused on finding the right candidates and reducing turnover
+Mid-market, enterprises, and hiring teams focused on quality of hire and reducing turnover

-Mid-market, enterprises, and hiring teams focused on finding the right candidates and reducing turnover
+Mid-market, enterprises, and hiring teams focused on quality of hire and reducing turnover

 Candidate experience